oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 Note there is no `get*` prefix in the read accessor name, same name as the component.

-# Record Restrictions and Rules
+# Java Record Restrictions and Rules

-Some record restrictions are related to:
-- Inheritance and Extensibility
-- Immutability
+## Inheritance, Extensibility, Immutability
-- Serialization

 A `record` is implicitly final, and cannot be abstract.
 You cannot enhance it later by extension.